 Careless contemplation turns tempting thoughts into time bombs

 Something similar happens in our own consciousness.
 When tempting thoughts arise therein, either by outer perception or inner recollection, they often initially seem as innocuous as any other thought occurring in our consciousness.
-Yet such thoughts can be enormously destructive – they can impel us to act in ways that destroy our intelligence, our morality, our spirituality, even our sensitivity and humanity.
-The Bhagavad-gita (02.62) outlines how this pathway to self-destruction is propelled by contemplation.
+Yet such thoughts can be enormously destructive – they can impel us to act in ways that destroy our rationality, sensitivity, morality, humanity, spirituality.
+The Bhagavad-gita (02.62) outlines how this spiral to self-destruction is triggered by careless contemplation.

-Just as a time bomb needs to be activated to begin its ticking towards explosion, similarly, tempting thoughts need to be activated to propel our consciousness towards a degrading self-destruction.
-Whereas time bombs are often mechanically activated, either by physical knobs or by remote controls, thoughts are activated by our giving them conscious attention.
-Curiously however, we are often not conscious that we are giving them our attention; we just get so captivated by the images arising from the thoughts that we get carried away.
+Just as a time bomb needs to be activated to begin its ticking towards explosion, similarly, tempting thoughts need to be activated to propel our consciousness towards degrading self-destruction.
+Whereas time bombs are often mechanically activated, either by physical knobs or by remote controls, thoughts are activated when we give them our attention.
+Curiously however, we are often not conscious that we are giving them our attention; we are so captivated by the images arising from those thoughts that we get carried away.

-Just as time bombs can be defused by trained experts, similarly, tempting thoughts can be defused if we get the necessary spiritual training and become expert in monitoring our consciousness.
+Just as time bombs can be defused by trained experts, similarly, tempting thoughts can be defused if we get the necessary spiritual training and become experts in monitoring our consciousness.
 The spiritual training is to habitually direct our consciousness towards the all-attractive spiritual reality, Krishna.
 And the inner expertise is in knowing when our consciousness is being sensually misdirected and then redirecting it towards Krishna’s service.
-Such training and expertise arise when we practice bhakti-yoga.
+We can gain such training and expertise by practicing bhakti-yoga.

-By knowing how careless contemplation can be disastrous, we can apply ourselves to practicing bhakti-yoga diligently and vigilantly.
+By understanding unsentimentally that careless contemplation can be disastrous, we can apply ourselves to practicing bhakti-yoga diligently and vigilantly.